Guatemala Food Guide

 Subanik

-Traditional Kakchiquel Mayan dish from Lake Atitlán region, a type of large tamale made with filling of meat (usually pork or chicken), spices, and vegetables, wrapped in banana leaves and steamed.
-It's a hearty and flavorful dish representing indigenous cooking methods still practiced today.
+A Kaqchikel Mayan dish from the Lake Atitlán area, essentially a large tamale filled with meat (usually pork or chicken), spices and vegetables, wrapped in banana leaves and steamed.
+It's filling, well-spiced, and still made using methods that go back generations.

 Jocon